-Over the period 2005-2011, wines accounted for 56% of all sales of food and agricultural products with a protected name produced in the European Union (€30.4 billion), agricultural products and foodstuffs for 29% (€15.8 billion), spirit drinks for 15% (€8.1 billion) and aromatized wines for 0.1% (€31.3 million).
+Over the period 2005-2011, wines accounted for 56% of all sales of food and agricultural products with a protected name produced in the European Union (ε 30.4 billion), agricultural products and foodstuffs for 29% (ε 15.8 billion), spirit drinks for 15% (ε 8.1 billion) and aromatized wines for 0.1% (ε 31.3 million).

 As the European Commission underlines, the independent evaluations show that this policy had had previously a significant and generally positive macroeconomic impact, particularly in the less developed regions, with multiplier effect for the EU as a whole.
+In the opinion of the Commission, by mobilizing the existing growth potential in all regions, the cohesion policy influences the more balanced economic growth in geographical terms and the increase in the growth potential of the Union.
+[5]

 Table 1.
-Rural development in the EU - examples of actions to improve innovation in the European countryside countryside Austria The received aid for the cultivation, The diversification of harvesting and processing of fiber for production - the manufacture of thermal and sound processing flax fiber insulation plates.
-Denmark The received aid for a dairy Competitiveness - cooperative helped to modernize the investment in buildings, provide new devices and the quality of the improve the quality control and the dairy production working environment.
+Rural development in the EU - examples of actions to improve innovation in the European countryside

+Austria The diversification of production - processing flax fiber The received aid for the cultivation, harvesting and processing of fiber for the manufacture of thermal and sound insulation plates.
+Denmark Competitiveness - the investment in the quality of the dairy production The received aid for a dairy cooperative helped to modernize buildings, provide new devices and improve the quality control and the working environment.
 France The diversification of farms - ecologic cultivation of aromatic and medicinal plants The study work and investment aid allowed the creation of specialized agricultural holding with the cultivation of plants, processing and marketing and educational activities.
 Germany The diversification of farms and local services - creating a home for children The received aid for the conversion of barns into the house, providing social services, as well as creating alternative agricultural company.
-The Netherlands The aid for the restoration of buildings The countryside and the creation of local bakeries: renewal and additional employment for the local diversification of population and improvement of rural area - bakery amenities of life in the countryside.
+The Netherlands The countryside renewal and diversification of rural area - bakery The aid for the restoration of buildings and the creation of local bakeries: additional employment for the local population and improvement of amenities of life in the countryside.